![]() |

 "land legislation, river policies and wildlife conservation"

-• parks, fisheries, sanitation and public health all take on a support structure for
+• parks, fisheries, sanitation, and public health all take on a movement to support institutions and social structures for

 Represent a "substantial shift in national sentiments, legal interpretation, and engineering designs in favor of natural systems."